alexdseo/The-Hitchhikers-Guide-to-the-Data-Science/README.md

 # The-Hitchhikers-Guide-to-the-Data-Science

-\LARDGE 0.
-To start a Data Science project
+## 0. Starting a Data Science project

-\textbullet How do you start a data science project?
+How do you start a data science project?